nervosnetwork/rfcs/rfcs/0000-client-block-filter/0000-client-block-filter.md

 ## Abstract

-This RFC describes a light client protocol allowing clients to obtain compact probabilistic filters of block content from full nodes and download full blocks if the filter matches relevant data.
+This RFC describes a block filter protocol that could be used together with [RFC 0044](https://github.com/yangby-cryptape/rfcs/blob/pr/light-client/rfcs/0044-ckb-light-client/0044-ckb-light-client.md).
+It allows clients to obtain compact probabilistic filters of CKB blocks from full nodes and download full blocks if the filter matches relevant data.

 ## Motivation

 Light clients allow applications to read relevant transactions from the blockchain without incurring the full cost of downloading and validating all data.
 Such applications seek to simultaneously minimize the trust in peers and the amount of bandwidth, storage space, and computation required.
 They achieve this by sampling headers through the fly-client protocol, verifying the proofs of work, and following the longest proof-of-work chain.
 Light clients then download only the blockchain data relevant to them directly from peers and validate inclusion in the header chain.
 Though clients do not check the validity of all blocks in the longest proof-of-work chain, they rely on miner incentives for security.

 Full nodes generate deterministic filters on block data that are served to the client.
 A light client can then download an entire block if the filter matches the data it is watching for.
-Since filters are deterministic, they only need to be constructed once and stored on disk, whenever a new block is connected to the chain, this keeps the computation required to serve filters minimal.
+Since filters are deterministic, they only need to be constructed once and stored on disk, whenever a new block is appended to the chain.
+This keeps the computation required to serve filters minimal.

 ## Specification